GitHub

 Mitigation methods

 blackhole (RTBH) is the default method and the subject of the rest of this page.
-Two other methods are available via the mitigation key, each overridable per hostgroup:
+Other methods are available via the mitigation key, each overridable per hostgroup:

 • FlowSpec (mitigation: flowspec) — drop only the attack vector with BGP FlowSpec rules (RFC 8955/8956) instead of blackholing the whole victim.

-• Escalation ladders (escalation:) — step the response up the longer an attack persists, from alert to FlowSpec to blackhole.
+• Escalation ladders (escalation:) — step the response up the longer an attack persists, from alert to FlowSpec to divert to blackhole.

 BGP configuration